 - Exposes students to new ways of learning and studying

-- On Campus Accommodation - UL students can choose to live on campus in one of the six student villages or off campus in private student accommodation or self-catering houses and apartments.
+- On Campus Accommodation - UL students can choose to live on campus in one of the eight student villages or off campus in private student accommodation or self-catering houses and apartments.

-- Airport pick up: Students are collected from Shannon International Airport and Dublin Airport each semester on the Monday and Tuesday prior to orientation
+- Airport pick up: Students are collected from Shannon International Airport each semester.
+Offer-holders will be contacted prior to the beginning of the semester with further information.

 - Tailored Orientation Programme: We offer a tailored Orientation programme each semester.
 The programme includes day-time and evening events and takes place prior to the first week of classes.
 It is an ideal way to settle in, meet other students and familiarise yourself with the campus before lectures start!

 - Field trips and student events: The UL Global Office organises a number of off campus activities each semester.
 We also work with the International Society at UL to promote other trips and activities which are offered at discount prices to students.